Advice for Visitors to Canada

 into Canada, or planning to borrow or use firearms while in Canada, must

-make a declaration in writing on the appropriate forms, which must be
+make a declaration in writing on the appropriate forms (in triplicate), which must be

 signed by a border patrol officer at the point of crossing.
+A temporary firearms license is valid for up to 60 days.
 If your firearms

 are not declared, they may be confiscated and will not be returned to